-Bradyrhizobium strains - USDA110 was isolated from soybean in the United States (Kaneko et al. 2002) and is a broadly used inoculant for legume crops (Chamber et al. 1988; Musiyiwa et al. 2005; Keyser et al. 1982; Urtz et al. 1996).
+USDA110 was isolated from soybean in the United States (Kaneko et al. 2002) and is a broadly used inoculant for legume crops (Keyser et al. 1982; Chamber and Iruthayathas 1988; Urtz and Elkan 1996; Musiyiwa et al. 2005).
 Strains related to USDA110 are found to nodulate cowpea in Africa (Pule-Meulenberg et al. 2010).
-Most cowpea cultivars respond positively to USDA110 inoculation (Keyser et al. 1982), and it provides substantial nitrogen fixation to cowpeas compared with other rhizobial strains (Chamber et al. 1988; Yelton et al. 1983).
-USDA110-ARS (hereafter, Fix+) is a spontaneous mutant of USDA110 arising from antibiotic selection on azide (10 μg ml-1), rifampicin (500 μg ml-1), and streptomycin (1000 μg ml-1; Kuykendall and Weber 1978) that was confirmed to efficiently fix nitrogen on six genotypes of soybeans (Kiers et al. 2007).
-USDA110-LI (hereafter, Fix-) was also a spontaneous mutant of USDA110 originally isolated from soybean nodules based on colony morphology with white, opaque mucoid colonies formed on modified yeast mannitol medium (YM) and a 5-to-10-fold reduced efficiency at fixing nitrogen measured by acetylene reduction assay (Kuykendall and Elkan 1976).
-Strains were obtained from the USDANational Rhizobium Germplasm Resource Collection (Beltsville, MD).
+Most cowpea cultivars respond positively to USDA110 inoculation (Keyser et al. 1982), and it provides substantial nitrogen fixation to cowpeas compared with other rhizobial strains (Yelton et al. 1983; Chamber and Iruthayathas 1988).
+USDA110-ARS (hereafter, Fix+) is a spontaneous mutant of USDA110 arising from antibiotic selection on azide (10 $\mu$ g mL-1), rifampicin (500 $\mu$ g mL-1), and streptomycin (1000 $\mu$ g mL-1; Kuykendall and Weber 1978) that was confirmed to efficiently fix nitrogen on six genotypes of soybeans (Kiers et al. 2007).
+USDA110-LI (hereafter, Fix-) was also a spontaneous mutant of USDA110 originally isolated from soybean nodules based on colony morphology with white, opaque mucoid colonies formed on modified yeast mannitol medium (YM) and a five- to 10-fold reduced efficiency at fixing nitrogen measured by acetylene reduction assay (Kuykendall and Elkan 1976).
+Strains were obtained from the USDA National Rhizobium Germplasm Resource Collection (Beltsville, MD).